Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-03.md

 - Create and use user-defined functions with different types of parameters and arguments.
 - Apply the `return` statement effectively in Python programs.
 - Differentiate between positional, keyword, default, and variable-length arguments.
-- Understand the scope of local and global variables and modify global variables when required.
+- Understand the scope of local and global variables.
 - Implement recursive solutions for problems such as Factorial and Fibonacci Sequence.
-- Apply Python built-in functions effectively in practical programming.
+- Use Python built-in functions effectively in different programming tasks.

 ---

 ## Conclusion

-Today's training focused on Python Functions and Modular Programming.
-I successfully completed all the tasks assigned by the industry expert, including implementing built-in and user-defined functions, practicing different types of arguments, managing variable scope, and developing recursive programs.
-These practical exercises strengthened my understanding of modular programming and provided a solid foundation for developing efficient and reusable Python programs for future AI & ML applications.
+Today's session helped me understand how functions make Python programs more organized, reusable, and easier to maintain.
+Through different programming exercises, I gained practical experience with user-defined functions, arguments, recursion, and variable scope.
+These concepts will be useful while developing larger Python programs and future AI & ML applications.